Stocks Fall as Investors Parse Latest Batch of Earnings Reports

 ADVERTISEMENT

-With U.S. stocks resting near records, many analysts and investors say robust corporate earnings and forecasts will need to continue to help push major indexes even higher.
+Shares in eBay fell 57 cents, or 1.5%, to 36.61 on Friday after the e-commerce company late Thursday reported earnings that were largely in line with Wall Street expectations.

-On Friday, shares in General Electric declined 3.2%, placing it among the worst performers in the S&P 500, after the company reported a smaller-than-expected fall in earnings.
+Shares of Dow component General Electric declined 78 cents, or 2.9%, to 25.91 after the company reported a smaller-than-expected fall in earnings.
 Many analysts are skeptical that the industrial giant can meet its future financial targets.

-Shares in eBay, meanwhile, fell 2.2% after the e-commerce company late Thursday reported earnings that were largely in line with Wall Street expectations.

-Capital One and Cintas were among the S&P 500's best performers after beating earnings expectations.
-Shares of both companies gained about 8%.

 "We have Goldilocks growth prospects with improving economic fundamentals, but inflation is missing in action.
 That allows central banks to go cautiously in terms of normalizing monetary policy," said Arnab Das, head of EMEA and emerging-market macro research at Invesco Fixed Income.